isfopo/ambitus-studio-api/documentation/project-plan.md

   - [x] create a new scene at end of scenes in project
   - [x] get info about a scene
-  - [ ] get all clips in scene with track ids
+  - [x] get all clips in scene with track ids
-  - [ ] change tempo of scene
+  - [ ] add or change tempo of scene
-  - [ ] change time signature of scene
+  - [ ] add or change time signature of scene
   - [ ] delete scene and all clips in scene

 - [ ] **Track**

   - [x] create a new track at end of tracks in project
   - [x] get info about a track
-  - [ ] get all clips in track with scene ids
+  - [x] get all clips in track with scene ids
   - [ ] change name of track
   - [ ] change settings of track
   - [ ] delete track and all clips in track